What is a Stockbroker?

 Types of Stockbrokers

 The choice of a stockbroker should be related to the trading needs of the traders.
 Traders should focus on their trading strategy and choose a stockbroker who will help meet their trading needs.
-For example, for short-selling stocks, traders would need to find stockbrokers with a good list of stocks available to short.
+For example, for short-selling stocks, traders would need to find stockbrokers with a deep list of stocks available to short.

 The following are the various types of stockbrokers: